-Hailed as a “Stand-out voice,” Margaret Woods is quickly establishing a diverse career of opera, new music, concert & crossover work.
+Hailed as a “Stand-out voice,” Margaret Woods has quickly established a diverse career of opera, new music, concert & crossover work.
 Her performances have brought her praise for her expressive and clear sound as well as her honest dramatic interpretations.

 Margaret values the transformative power of music across all ages and abilities.
 In addition to her singing career, Margaret is passionate about teaching voice and vocal pedagogy.
 She serves as adjunct voice faculty at Virginia Commonwealth University, Berkshire Choral International, Encore Choral Institute and has been a guest lecturer at Peabody Conservatory, University of Richmond, Georgia College and State University as well as her alma mater, Lebanon Valley College.
 Students in her private voice studio have won numerous competitions and have been accepted to some of the most prestigious music programs in the country.
-Margaret holds degrees from Lebanon Valley College in Music Education (B.S.) and Music (B.A.) and an M.M. in Voice Performance and Pedagogy from Westminster Choir College and is an active member of the National Association of Teachers of Singing.
+Margaret holds degrees from Lebanon Valley College in Music Education (B.S.) and Music (B.A.) and an M.M. in Voice Performance and Pedagogy from Westminster Choir College.